Using Astrometry to Break Degeneracies in Stellar Surface Mapping: ASTROPHYSICAL IMPLICATIONS

 To detect an Earth-mass planet orbiting in the HZ of a solar-mass star at 10 pc would require astrometric precision of $\alpha_{\rm HZ} = 0.3 \mu \text{as}$.

-Next, we consider astrometric jitter as a source of error in weighing an Earth analog.
-We use the model for astrometric jitter due to a single starspot introduced by \citet{morris2018spotting}.
-Similarly, we assume a single starspot at an equatorial latitude, the fractional flux change due to a starspot of radius $R_{\rm spot}$ is approximately $F_{\rm spot} / F_\star = C R_{\rm spot}^2 / R_\star^2$ where $C$ is the wavelength-dependent spot-contrast.
+The astrometric jitter amplitude for a single starspot follows the model introduced by \citet{morris2018spotting}.
+We assume a single starspot at an equatorial latitude, the fractional flux change due to a starspot of radius $R_{\rm spot}$ is approximately $F_{\rm spot} / F_\star = C R_{\rm spot}^2 / R_\star^2$ where $C$ is the wavelength-dependent spot-contrast.
 Starspot contrast is largest at bluer wavelengths \citep{sag}.
-We assume a Gaia $G$-band ($330$–$1050$\,nm) and adopt a G-band spot contrast of $C=0.7$ based on \citet{morris2018spotting}.
+We model a Gaia $G$-band ($330$–$1050$\,nm) and adopt a G-band spot contrast of $C=0.7$ based on \citet{morris2018spotting}.
 Photo-center shift additionally scales with the angular radius of the star $R_\star / D$, the maximum astrometric jitter due to a starspot is $\alpha_{\rm spot} \approx \frac{F_{\rm spot}}{F_\star} \frac{R_\star}{D} 4650 \, \mu \text{as}$.
 This jitter model becomes inaccurate for spots that are large compared to the radius of the star.
 We consider starspots with $R_{spot}$ up to $0.3 R_\star$ for which the astrometric approximation error is $< 6\%$ \citep{morris2018spotting}.